C0D1UM/technical-standard/django/email/README.md

 ### Dedicate IP Address

 Use dedicate ip feature when ever possible (this is a pay feature).
 By using a dedicated IP, allow us to not use the shared IP from SendGrid.
-Since shared IP address is free, people try to use it for bad purposes and this cause those shared IP to be banned from some email server like HotMail, GMail etc., so if you wonder why email is not received by customer, this could be the reason.
+Since the shared IP address is free, people try to use it for bad purposes and this cause those shared IP to be banned from some email server like HotMail, Gmail, etc., so if you wonder why email is not received by the customer, this could be the reason.